git-college-of-surgery/git-commit-ectomy/README.md

 git push origin master
 ```

+I also added two dummy files `foo.txt` and `bar.txt`
+to illustrate the impact of the surgery on
+commit history.

-Now you should see them in the commit history:
+Now you should see everything in the commit history:

 `![Repo commit history](/img/history.png)`